Food and Finance High School (02M288)

 Teachers with more than 3 years of experience: 73%

-Other Features: Career and Technical Education (CTE), College Trips, Dress Code, FutureReadyNYC School, Internship Expected, Internships Available, Multi-Session School, Online Grading System, Orientation, Program(s) with 2 SWD Applicants Per Seat, Saturday Programs, Summer Bridge, Summer Internships, Uniform, Weekend Programs
+Other Features: Career and Technical Education (CTE), College Courses Offered, College Courses On Site, College Trips, Dress Code, Expert College and Career Advisor On Staff, Financial Literacy Coursework, FutureReadyNYC School, Internship Expected, Internships Available, Multi-Session School, Online Grading System, Orientation, Paid Internships, Program(s) with 1 GE Applicant Per Seat, Program(s) with 1 [more]

 School Features: